ractivejs/ractivejs.github.io/docs/api.md

 ## ractive.get()

 Returns the value at `keypath`.
 If the keypath is omitted, returns a shallow copy of all the data in the instance.
-This data includes mappings introduced by enclosing components, but excludes computed properties.
+This data includes mappings introduced by enclosing components, including computed properties.

 **Syntax**